 Before making important project investment decisions it is key to properly estimate the potential value of a project and quantify its risks using Project Economics.
-Therefore a project economist should be able to make a financial model with the right level of detail bearing in mind the intended core decisions.
+Therefore a project economist should be able to make a financial model with the right level of detail bearing in mind for the intended core decisions.

-After that a good presentation of the analysis allows the management / Board of Directors to efficiently make a well-informed decision.
+After that, a good presentation of the analysis allows the management/Board of Directors to efficiently make a well-informed decision.
 This course is based on working practice and will give the student the most important knowledge and skills to start working as a project economist.

 At the end of this course the participants will be able to independently calculate the economic feasibility of projects and to subsequently present this to allow a well informed decision.
 Students will also gain practical knowledge and skills that have proven their usefulness in business.
 In addition, the perspective of governments on decision making is covered.

 In order to transfer knowledge dynamically and interactively, real life case studies will be used.
 Furthermore, there will be both quizzes and polls.
 In other words: this course stimulates and expects active participation.

 Project Economics is a 3-day course, however it is also possible to select just one or two days.
 In that case, the knowledge of previous days is assumed to be known.

 - Time value of money: inflation and discounting